pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ### Separate the applications that manage daemons and agents

 As mentioned above, daemons and agents have different approval statuses when registered.
-In the macOS System Settings > General > Login Items UI, a display issue occurs if these two services are managed by a single application.
+In the macOS System Settings > General > Login Items & Extensions UI, a display issue occurs if these two services are managed by a single application.
 Specifically, if either daemons or agents are in the `requiresApproval` state, the checkbox in Login Items should be off.
 However, in reality, if either one is in the `enabled` state, the checkbox appears on.
 This results in the checkbox being on even though either daemons or agents are not actually enabled.